hkaraoglu/language-translator/README.md

 formatFuncName : Optional

 The module offer a function to output formatted string.
-Default accessName is **sprintf**.
+Default formatFuncName is **sprintf**.

 ## Usage